 What is Tall Fescue?

 Grass that adapts well to clay soil is a rarity.
-Tall fescue grass is one such sod grass and it also has low mowing and fertilization needs.
+Tall fescue grass is one such sod grass, and it also has low mowing and fertilization needs.
 It does, however, need frequent deep watering in summer.
 It works as a lawn in either sunny or partially shady areas.

 Tall fescue in lawns stays green in winter unlike the warm season turf varieties.
 The plant is available in numerous cultivars, many of which resemble fine fescue but have wider leaf blades.
 Tall fescue maintenance is a dream for the lazy gardener because it needs infrequent mowing and has low nutrient needs.

 Tall fescue is a turf grass with remarkable drought and heat stress tolerance.
 It is a coarse textured, dark green grass with rolled leaves.
 It spreads by seed primarily and does most of its growth in spring and fall.
 The grass has deep widely set roots.
-In spring the plant produces a short panicle 3 to 4 inches long with lance-like spikelets.
-Tall fescue grass is a bunch grass and established lawns may eventually have die out in some areas, requiring spring reseeding.
+In spring the plant produces a short panicle 3 to 4 inches (8-10 cm.) long with lance-like spikelets.
+Tall fescue grass is a bunch grass and established lawns may eventually die out in some areas, requiring spring reseeding.

 How to Grow Tall Fescue